department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/In-App Review Updates/InAppReviewUpdates.md

 - Editing or adding a mailing address in letters

 Secure Messaging
-- Successfully viewing a Secure Message
+- Successfully viewing a message
-- Successfully sending a Secure Message
+- Successfully sending a message
 - Successfully saving a draft

 Claims